-PEX tubing is made of cross-linked polyethylene.
-It is a plastic material used for water supply piping systems and offers several advantages over copper, PVC, and galvanized steel plumbing pipes.
+Cross-linked polyethylene (PEX) tubing is a plastic material used for water supply piping systems.
+The product offers several advantages over copper, PVC, and galvanized steel plumbing pipes.
 PEX is flexible and easier to install than a rigid pipe, and it offers high heat-resistance and long-term durability.
 PEX comes in sizes from 1/4 inch to 4 inches in diameter.
 The most commonly used sizes for water supply piping are 1/2, 3/4, and 1 inch.

 PEX Plumbing Pipe Advantages

 PEX plumbing pipe offers several advantages over traditional plumbing pipe materials.
 Because it is made with a flexible and resilient material, PEX is more resistant to breakage caused by freezing than both copper or PVC pipe.
 Flexibility also makes PEX easier to install.
 PEX tubing can be bent and can curve around structural framing and other obstacles, reducing the need for holes and notches to accommodate the tubing.
 Bends in the tubing also eliminate the need for many elbows and other transition fittings, saving both cost and installation time.
 In other words, you can wind PEX throughout the walls and floors with a continuous, uninterrupted pipe to its final connection.

 For amateur installers, perhaps the best advantage of PEX is that it does not require soldered connections (like a copper pipe) or tricky threaded connections (like galvanized steel).
 PEX also requires fewer connections and fittings overall, which helps to lower costs and decreases the chances of leaks.
 Typically, PEX can be installed more quickly than any other plumbing pipe used for water supply.

 Applications for PEX Plumbing Pipe

 In general, PEX piping can be used for:

 - Water supply lines or portable distribution systems

 - Radiant floor heating applications